Test-Optional Admissions: Abstract

 \section{Abstract}

-The Covid-19 pandemic has accelerated the trend of many colleges moving to test-optional, and in some cases test-blind, admissions policies.
-A frequent claim is that by not seeing standardized test scores, a college is able to admit a student body that it prefers, such as one with more diversity.
-But how can observing less information allow a college to improve its decisions?
-We argue that test-optional policies may be driven by social pressure on colleges' admission decisions.
-We propose a model of college admissions in which a college disagrees with society on which students should be admitted.
-We show how the college can use a test-optional policy to reduce its ``disagreement cost'' with society, regardless of whether this results in a preferred student pool.
-We discuss which students either benefit from or are harmed by a test-optional policy.
-In an application, we study how a ban on using race in admissions may result in more colleges going test optional or test blind.
+Many U.S. colleges now use test-optional admissions.
+A frequent claim is that by not seeing standardized test scores, a college can admit a student body it prefers, say with more diversity.
+But how can observing less information improve decisions?
+This paper proposes that test-optional policies are a response to social pressure on admission decisions.
+We model a college that bears disutility when it makes admission decisions that ``society'' dislikes.
+Going test optional allows the college to reduce its ``disagreement cost''.
+We analyze how missing scores are imputed and the consequences for the college, students, and society.